Jasmin61213/Draw-Guess/README.md

 * momo@gmail.com / 1213
 * ray@gmail.com / 1213

-Draw-Guess can make you have fun guessing and drawing!
-Every round a Player is chosen to draw something for the others to guess what it is.
-The first player to achieve the goal of points will be declared the game winner.
+#### Be your own artist and gather your friends!

+Draw-Guess is a free multiplayer online game for friends and families all around the world!
+As one player being the artist, other players take guesses and typing the right answer to win point.
+Everyone gets a chance to be his/hers own artist each round!
+The first player getting goal points is the winner of the game.

-Draw-Guess also allows the player to create his own room and invite up to 50 friends sharing a link to the room.
+Draw-Guess allows players to create thier own room and invite up to 50 friends by the link provided.
+Just get started and show friends your masterpiece! :)
-Have fun with your friends!

 ## 🔖 Catalog
 * [Main Features](#main-features)